meads58/todo_challenge/README.md

-Do you forget what key tasks you need to get done?, would a list be handy to keep track of these need to do tasks?
+Do you ever forget what key tasks need doing, would a list be handy to keep track of these need to do tasks?

 If this is you then the toDo list is for you.